 Specialized Transitional Ministers—Where can we find one?

 There is a cadre of these specially trained pastors (about 15, currently) endorsed by our office, and engaged around the denomination.
 We will be happy to speak with you about your particular situation and try to assist in connecting you to one or more of these pastors.
-For more information, click here and/or contact us at email@example.com.
-Timing can be a bit of a challenge!
+For more information contact us.

 Can you help us with an evaluation process for our pastor and other church leaders?

 Evaluations require careful attention in terms of who evaluates, when, where, what and even why.
 How this is done is paramount.
-We do have some sample evaluation forms, but would encourage you to read and make use of a training tool which we have developed in conjunction with the Sustaining Pastoral Excellence initiative of our denomination.
-This is intended to benefit in the evaluation of both ordained and non-ordained persons.
-You can view a copy of this training tool by clicking on Resources, and scrolling down, and clicking on Evaluation Essentials for Congregational Leaders.
-If you would then still like further assistance, please contact us at firstname.lastname@example.org.
+We have some sample evaluation forms.
+Evaluation Essentials for Congregational Leaders is intended to benefit in the evaluation of both ordained and non-ordained persons.
+Hard copies are available through Faith Alive.
+If you'd like like further assistance, please contact us.